Menu

 Why do Dentists need Income Protection?

-Dental practitioners, like in many other professions, may be unable to work for a sustained period due to industry-specific injury.
+Like many other professions, dental practitioners may be unable to work for a sustained period due to industry-specific injuries.

 Regarding specific injuries, a study by the PMC of work-related musculoskeletal disorders in dentistry practitioners found the most common injuries suffered include: